ssavutu/ssavutu/README.md

 **Software Engineer Co-op — eMoney Advisor**
 Sep 2025 — Mar 2026

-Worked on backend REST APIs integrating eMoney software to 50+ financial institutions.
+Worked on backend REST APIs integrating the eMoney platform with 50+ financial institutions.
 Contributed to a large C# codebase (~1.3M LOC) and wrote tests to ensure safe deployment of production-critical code.

 ### 🚀 What I'm building